Simeon Raykov

-Simeon Raykov (Симеон Райков; born 11 November 1989) is a Bulgarian footballer who plays as a winger for Gigant Saedinenie.
+Simeon Raykov (Симеон Райков; born 11 November 1989) is a Bulgarian former professional footballer who played as a winger.

 Career

 Levski Sofia

 In the summer of 2011, Simeon signed with PFC Levski Sofia.
 His kit number was chosen to be 11.
 On 19 July 2012, Raykov netted the only goal for Levski in the 1:0 home win over Bosnian club FK Sarajevo in a UEFA Europa League match, but the team from Sofia was eliminated from the competition after a 1:3 loss in the return leg.

-On 19 August 2012, he scored 2 goals in the derby match against Botev Plovdiv and as a result of that he was chosen for Player of the Second Round in A PFG in a poll of newspaper "Football".
+On 19 August 2012, he scored 2 goals in the derby match against Botev Plovdiv and as a result of that he was chosen for Player of the Second Round in A PFG in a poll of the newspaper "Football".

-On 31 January 2017 it was announced that Simeon had joined Dutch football club Roda JC Kerkrade.
+On 31 January 2017, it was announced that Simeon had joined Dutch football club Roda JC Kerkrade.
 His contract was terminated in June.

-On 7 August 2017, Raykov signed a two year contract with Lokomotiv Plovdiv.
+On 7 August 2017, Raykov signed a two-year contract with Lokomotiv Plovdiv.

+Snooker

+Raykov is a keen snooker player and won the Bulgarian Snooker Championship in 2007.
+After the completion of his football career, Raykov entered snooker tournaments once again.